Samoa’s 1st female PM takes office after constitution crisis

 Fiame’s election win is seen as a milestone not only for Samoa, which is conservative and Christian, but also for the South Pacific, which has had few female leaders.

-Fiame said she didn’t think her gender had been a big issue in the election, and that her role in the traditional chiefly system was perhaps more important to voters.
+Fiame said she didn’t think her gender was a big issue in the election, and that her role in the traditional chiefly system was perhaps more important to voters.
 But she hoped that she might be a positive role model for Pacific women in other fields, showing what they could achieve.